How to Handle Your Bitcoin and Crypto Losses for Tax Purposes

 To get more detailed on how to report this crypto on your taxes, you would need to report each trade that you made on the IRS form 8949, Sales and Dispositions of other Capital Assets.
 For every trade that you made during the year, you list the amount of crypto traded, the price traded at, the date traded, the cost basis for the trade, and the capital gain or loss that occurred.
 Continue to list every trade from the year on this form and total up the net losses at the bottom.

 What if I made a ton of trades during the year?

 A lot of crypto enthusiasts trade quite often.
 If you haven’t been keeping a record of the dates of your trades, the dollar value amounts that you bought and sold your crypto for, and the capital gains/losses from those trades, this reporting process, and creating your 8949 form can become a huge headache.
 If this is a scenario that you are faced with (don’t worry we were in the exact same boat), it could be beneficial to leverage CryptoTrader.Tax to automatically create your 8949 for you.
 All you have to do is import your trades.

 Once you have your total capital gains and losses added together on the form 8949, you transfer the total amount onto your 1040 Schedule D.

-One idea for saving you money is to use an automated crypto tax service to calculate your total capital gains/losses on all of your trades for the year and have it auto-generate your 8949.
-Then take this data and give it to your CPA or simply plug it into your favorite tax filing software like TurboTax Cryptocurrency or TaxAct Cryptocurrency to take care of the remainder of your taxes.
-This way you can skip the upcharge of an expensive “crypto accountant”.
+One idea for saving money is to use an automated crypto tax service to calculate your total capital gains/losses on all of your trades for the year and have it auto-generate your 8949.
+Then take this data and give it to your CPA or simply plug it into your favorite tax filing software like TurboTax Cryptocurrency or TaxAct Cryptocurrency to take care of the remainder of your tax return.

 Ideally you are a wizard of a crypto trader, and you won’t have to harvest any losses from your trading activity.
 However, if you have losses, be sure you are at least taking advantage of them and saving money where you can.